XplnHUB/CMX/docs/security.md

-# CMX Security Practices
+# Newgate Security Practices

-This guide covers security best practices when using the CMX framework.
+This guide covers security best practices when using the Newgate framework.

 ## Table of Contents